 1. The Unione Matematica Italiana (UMI) has established a Prize, sponsored by Springer-Verlag, of (gross) € 4000, to honour an excellent, original monograph in any field of mathematics.

-2. The first edition of the Prize will be awarded during the general UMI congress which will take place in Siena, September 2015.
+2. The second edition of the Prize will be awarded during the annual UMI meeting which will take place in Bologna, May 2018.

 3. The recipient of the Prize is determined by the Prize Committee.
 The Prize Committee members are the President of UMI, who will chair the Committee, and four more mathematicians designated by the Scientific Committee of UMI, two at least of them chosen among the members of the Editorial Board of the Springer series UMI Lecture Notes in Mathematics (UMI LNiM).